wp-plugins/social-polls-by-opinionstage/readme.txt

 Tested up to: 3.6
 Stable tag: trunk

-Add a powerful & easy-to-use social polling solution to your web site.
+Add a powerful & easy-to-use social polling solution to your WordPress site.

 == Description ==

-The Opinion Stage social poll plug-in allows you to easily add social polls (or standard polls) to your website or Facebook page.
+The Opinion Stage online polling WordPress plug-in allows you to easily add social polls (or standard polls) to your website or Facebook page.
 <br>
 <br>
-Using Opinion Stage’s social polling solution, sites can improve engagement, drive traffic from social networks to the polls and site, discover contact, demographic and social attributes of the poll participants, and more.
+Using Opinion Stage’s online polling / online voting solution, sites can improve engagement, drive traffic from social networks to the polls and site, discover contact, demographic and social attributes of the poll participants, and more.
 <br>
 <br>
-The social poll plug-in is free and is very easy to install and use.
+The online poll WordPress plug-in is free and is very easy to install and use.

 = Main Poll Features: =